GoogleCloudPlatform/community/tutorials/ghost-on-app-engine-part-1-deploying.md

     * `database` - Tells Ghost how to connect to the Cloud SQL instance.
     * `server` - Tells Ghost how to listen for web traffic.

 1. Optimize the Ghost web application for deployment on App Engine.
 Create an `appengine.js` file with the following contents:

         var express = require('express');
         var router = module.exports = express.Router();

         /**
-         * App Engine doesn't set the X-Forwarded-Proto header, but instead sets the
-         * X-AppEngine-Https header to "on" if the request was made over https, in which
-         * case we update the X-Forwarded-Proto header to "https" because that's what
-         * Express expects to find for https requests.
-         */
-        router.use(function (req, res, next) {
-          if (req.get('x-appengine-https') === 'on' && !req.get('x-forwarded-proto')) {
-            req.headers['x-forwarded-proto'] = 'https';
-          }
-          next();
-        });

-        /**
          * App Engine lifecycle event.
 See the following for more information: